mm6/ethereum-lab4-hardhat/README.md

 await deposit.wait();
 ```

-18. The approve call is essential for granting permission to the DEX contract to handle
+18. The approve call is essential for granting permission to the decentralized exchange
-token transfers on behalf of the user during swaps.
+(DEX) contract to handle token transfers on behalf of the user during swaps.

-We can now approve the contract to spend our WETH.
-This can be done
+We can now approve the swap contract to spend 1 WETH.
+It will need to reduce
-by running the following commands.
+our WETH and increase our DAI.
+This can be done by running the following commands.

 Execute the following line of Javascript.